tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

       matches to the end user in pages of 20 to 100 matches.
-And tracking only the best 500 matches is much more RAM and CPU efficient than keeping all 2,000,000 matches, sorting them, and then discarding everything but the f.html 20 needed to display the search results page. ``max_matches`` controls N in that “best N” amount.
+And tracking only the best 500 matches is much more RAM and CPU efficient than keeping all 2,000,000 matches, sorting them, and then discarding everything but the first 20 needed to display the search results page. ``max_matches`` controls N in that “best N” amount.